colinaut/big-bad-web-app/README.md

 * Make it so you can highlight more than one category at once?
 * add progress bar based on number of items
 * sort My Bookings by time/date
+* make Open fitler not appear until all event booking data working

+#Review what's not needed for local storage
+* eventsById
+    * eventSlug
+    * eventCategoryId
+    * eventAttributes
+    * blogId
+    * groupId
+    * postId
+    * lastUpdated ?
+    * categories (revamp to a list of names and slugs)